-- Cluster headaches tend to be more severe and the pain is intense, burning or piercing behind the eyes.
-They tend to "cluster" over a period of a couple weeks to a couple months and may go into remission but often return.
+- Cluster headaches tend to be more severe and the pain is intense, burning, or piercing behind the eyes.
+They tend to “cluster” over a period of a couple of weeks to a couple of months and may go into remission but often return.

 - Sinus headaches are typically caused by inflamed sinuses that cause pain in the forehead, cheeks, and nose.
 Often fever, runny nose, pressure, and swelling accommodate the sinus headache.